Skip to main content

 4

 • Drain corn and pat dry with paper towels. • Heat a drizzle of oil in a large, preferably ovenproof, pan over high heat.
 Add corn and cook, stirring occasionally, until lightly charred, 4-6 minutes.
-TIP: If corn begins to pop, cover pan. • Reduce heat to medium; add tomato, scallion whites, and Southwest Spice.
+TIP: If corn begins to pop, cover pan. • Reduce heat to medium; add tomato, scallion whites, and Southwest Spice Blend.
 Cook, stirring occasionally, until tomato breaks down, 2-3 minutes.
 Season with salt and pepper.
 Turn off heat.

 Stuff Peppers